Management and Security powered by Landesk

 To set up iOS profile signing

-1. From the Management Suite console, click Configure > Device Discovery > Mobility.
+1. From the Endpoint Manager console, click Configure > Device Discovery > Mobility.

 2. In the iOS Profile Signing section, choose the desired profile signing option.
 If you are using a third-party certificate, upload the certificate file and provide the password for the certificate.